Last updated on September 5th, 2020 at 11:00 am

 17.0 — Bike Trail — Bike path is on Sugarloaf Road in a residential area.
 Round trip from Sugarloaf Lodge is 15 miles.

 17.0 — Bat Tower.
-Fascinating relic of the early 20th Century is a testament to early mosquito control, but it didn’t work.
+Relic of the early 20th Century is a testament to early mosquito control, but it didn’t work.
+Blown over by Hurricane Irma.

 16.0 — KAYAK.
 Harris Channel Bridge.
 Good access off U.S. 1 to both bay and oceanside.